fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/07_c_strings.md

                          ^~~~~
 ```

-This is because literal strings have actually 1 more character: the null termination character, notably `'\0'`.
+This is because literal strings have actually 1 more character: the hidden null termination character, notably `'\0'`.

 The name "null termination character" has nothing to do with null pointers.
 Just a coincidence.